apache/spark/README.md

     ./install-dev.sh

-If you wish to try out the package directly from github, you can use [`install_github`](http://www.inside-r.org/packages/cran/devtools/docs/install_github) from [`devtools`](http://www.inside-r.org/packages/cran/devtools).
-Note that you can specify which branch, tag etc to install from.
+If you wish to try out the package directly from github, you can use `install_github` from `devtools`

     library(devtools)
     install_github("amplab-extras/SparkR-pkg", subdir="pkg")